-6. When our children are confirmed prior to First Eucharist, how are they to make an adult commitment to the Church?
+8. When our children are confirmed in the third grade, how are they to make an adult commitment to the Church?

 All sacraments are a gift from our Heavenly Father, who desires to give us His very life, which we call grace.
 Sacraments are not earned or merited.
 For this reason, Confirmation should not be perceived as the sacrament of adult commitment to the Church.
 In fact, the Church even requires priests to confirm infants and children younger than the age of reason when they are in danger of death so that they may receive the fullness of the Holy Spirit.
+In the Eastern Catholic Churches, Confirmation is received at the time of infant baptism.
 An authentic mature commitment to Christ and the Church is expressed in full participation in the Eucharist and apostolic life of the Church.
 It is not achieved at a single moment but throughout the life-long deepening of our relationship with Christ.
 This begins in childhood and continues until death.

-7. What is the historical and theological vision for Christian Initiation?
+9. What is the historical and theological vision for Christian Initiation?

-In the early Church the sacraments of initiation were three: Baptism, Confirmation & Eucharist.
+In the early Church, the sacraments of initiation were three: Baptism, Confirmation and Eucharist.
 They were celebrated together in a single rite, with a bishop as presider.
 This was the practice of the Roman Rite up until the 5th or 6th century when bishops could no longer be present at all baptisms, leading to a time of separation between baptism and confirmation.
 At first the time of separation was short, but as time went on, the delay for the bishop to arrive grew.
-Still the Church celebrated the sacraments in the order of Baptism, Confirmation & Eucharist until this century.
+Still the Church celebrated the sacraments in the order of Baptism, Confirmation and Eucharist until this century.

 In 1910 Pope Pius X recognized that children were not being allowed First Communion until the age of twelve to fourteen.
 He felt that such a denial was contrary to the vision of Jesus who always drew children to himself.
 Pius X ordered that children be allowed to come to the table of the Eucharist as soon as they could distinguish the Eucharist from ordinary bread.
-The age was then lowered to around seven.
+The age was then lowered to around 7.
 Confirmation then came after First Eucharist.
-The reforms of Vatican Council II called the Church to restore the original order of sacraments.
+The reforms of the Second Vatican Council called the Church to restore the original order of sacraments.
 This is not without challenge and difficulties.
 Such a change presumes a deep commitment on the part of the family to nurture the life of the young.
-Such a commitment means that parents have a need to understand the reasons for change & the ways in which they can help their children.
+Such a commitment means that parents have a need to understand the reasons for change and the ways in which they can help their children.

-The main reason for restoring the order of the sacraments (i.e. putting Confirmation before First Communion) is to emphasize that Eucharist (Communion) is THE sacrament, which celebrates our FULL membership in the Body of Christ.
+The main reason for the restored order of the sacraments (i.e. celebrating Confirmation before First Communion) is to emphasize that Eucharist is THE sacrament, which celebrates our FULL membership in the Body of Christ.
 It is the sacrament of ongoing growth and the sacrament of unity.
 The Church tells us that it "culminates" the initiation process.
 When it comes last in order, it calls us to renew that baptismal covenant each time we come to the Table of the Eucharist.